 When an entrepreneur walks into work each day, she has no idea what she will be facing.
 However, if she understands that sometimes life will be hard and she is prepared to handle hard days, life will be better than had she not prepared in advance.
 I always advise my clients, “don’t get ready, stay ready.”
 This is an excellent idea for entrepreneurs.
 Create a plan to deal with bad days, bad employees, and bad customers before you need it.
 That way when the hard days, the bad days come, you will be ready for what you have to face.

 In the poem, the mother is modeling resilience, perseverance, and determination.
-There was no formal declaration, but that mother, like so many mothers was a role model.
+There was no formal declaration, but that mother, like so many mothers, was a role model.
 She was a role model for her son.
 As a mother, it is her job to take her son from birth to adulthood.
 Along the way, she must do all she can to help him be strong and self-sufficient.
-In order to do that, he must do like his mother did.
+In order to do that, he must do as his mother did.
 He must make his way in the world even when he cannot see what is coming next.
 He must keep going even when things are hard to do.
 His mother has shown him the way so there is no reason for him to miss the mark.

 Additionally, she was a role model for other members of her family, the world at large, and people whom she did not know were watching her.
 One of the most amazing things for many entrepreneurs is the number of people watching them.
-Of course they think their competitors are watching them.
+Of course, they think their competitors are watching them.
 Customers are watching.
-At the same time there are people watching who will never purchase the entrepreneurs goods and services.
+At the same time, there are people watching who will never purchase the entrepreneur’s goods and services.
 People who travel past the entrepreneur’s place of business on their daily walk through life are watching.
 There are others who follow the entrepreneur on social media and never see the entrepreneur in person, but nonetheless, watch her every move with extreme interest.

 As entrepreneurs, we are role models.
 We are role models for other entrepreneurs.
 We are role models for those who want to become entrepreneurs.
 Interestingly, we are also role models for people who have no desire to operate businesses of their own.
 We are also role models for people the world over who have dreams of their own they want to pursue.
 This is an awesome responsibility.
 Because we are role models, we must operate our businesses to the best of our abilities.
 We must never take for granted our role model status.
 After all, to whom much is given, much is required.
 The fact that entrepreneurs are role models, even if unknowingly, is just one of this poem’s lessons for entrepreneurs.